Archbishop Riordan High School

 Archbishop Riordan High School is a diocesan, co-ed Catholic high school established by the Society of Mary in San Francisco, California.
-It is part of the Roman Catholic Archdiocese of San Francisco.
+It is part of the Archdiocese of San Francisco.
 It opened in fall 1949 as Riordan High School, named after Archbishop Patrick William Riordan, the second Archbishop of San Francisco; "Archbishop" was officially added to its name in 1990.

-Riordan was the oldest exclusively male high school in San Francisco.
-In January 2020, the school announced that it will become coeducational in the fall.
+Riordan was the oldest exclusively male high school in San Francisco until it became coeducational in 2020.

 The Marianists

 The Marianist Organization has remained a guiding force throughout Riordan's existence and follows several specific "Characteristics of Education in the Marianist Tradition":